The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Parameter Recovery Test

 \subsection{Mock Results}

 Figure \ref{fig:escape_recovery} compares the input $f_\mathrm{esc}^\mathrm{LyC}$ with the one we recover after fitting the mockservations with the model described in Section~\ref{subsec:log20} for different dust input values.
-Overall, the escape fraction is well recovered.
-The median of each input escape fraction is very close to the input escape fraction.
-There is a slight trend of the model to underpredicting the input escape of around 0.1 dex.
-The exception to this are the very low input escape fractions for very low dust models.
+The predicted escape fraction is overestimated by $0.8\,\mathrm{dex}$ on average; restricting to $f_\mathrm{esc,in} \geq 10^{-3}$ reduces this bias to $0.6\,\mathrm{dex}$.
+The model particularly is challenged by low escape fractions in combination with very little dust attenuation.